-- Assessment of the risks, costs and benefits of the potential outsourcing activity. - Selection and assessment of the outsourcing service provider (due diligence is conducted). - Approval for outsourcing the activity is obtained. - Notification to the Regulator regarding the outsourcing of the activity. - Establishment of a written agreement which defines all aspects of the arrangement including the rights, responsibilities and obligations of each party. - Monitoring of the execution of the outsourcing agreement and assessing service provider's performance.
+- Assessment of the risks, costs and benefits of the potential outsourcing activity. - Selection and assessment of the outsourcing service provider (due diligence is conducted). - Approval for outsourcing the activity is obtained. - Notification to the Regulator regarding the outsourcing of a critical or important function. - Establishment of a written agreement which defines all aspects of the arrangement including the rights, responsibilities and obligations of each party. - Monitoring of the execution of the outsourcing agreement and assessing service provider's performance.